 Boron deficiency increases the drop of buds and flowers, resulting in significant reductions in seed and fruit set and also in the quality of developing fruit, nuts and seed.

 Cereals and grasses are less sensitive than legumes and some vegetable crops to low levels of available boron.
 Differences in boron requirements among species may be related to differences in cell wall composition.
 Boron deficiencies occur more frequently in some legumes than in grasses.
-The critical deficiency concentration of boron is three to four times greater for younger than older leaves in dicots such as alfalfa and soybean, an indication of immobility of boron in these species.
+The critical deficiency concentration of boron is three to four times greater for younger than older leaves in dicots such as alfalfa and soybean, an indication of immobility of boron in the phloem of these species.

 Environmental conditions affecting available boron in soils